vsajja/rotowhale/README.md

 # how is the player_ratins.json file generated?

-The player_ratings.json file is generated using the following steps.
+The player_ratings.json file is generated using the following basic stages.

+Note that this is server side pseudocode below and not included in this project.
+It is a high level overview for now.

-Stage 1: Use the MLB Stats API to get the current fantasy baseball player pool (40 man rosters)
+Stage 1: Use the MLB Stats API to get the current fantasy baseball player pool (40 man rosters) and their seasonal hitting/pitching stats

 1. MLB Stats API: `getMLBTeams()`
 2. MLB Stats API: `get40ManRosters(mlbTeamId)`
 3. MLB Stats API: `getPlayerHittingStats(mlbPlayerId)`
 4. MLB Stats API: `getPlayerPitchingStats(mlbPlayerId)`

-Stage 2: Calculate the Roto Score
+Stage 2: Calculate a hittingScore, pitchingScore and rotoScore

 5. Calculate: `hittingScore = calculateHittingScore(mlbPlayerId)`
 6. Calculate: `pitchingScore = calculatePitchingScore(mlbPlayerId)`